FlappyBirdTerra/terra-money-grants/Terra Grant Proposal Template.md

 - Chris Langbein: Co-Founder
 - Starloop/TBD: CTO / Product Development
    - Starloop Studios will handle initial development until we are out of beta, where upon an internal CTO and tech team will be hired.
-- Elena Montija: Chief Creative Officer
+- Elena Montijo: Chief Creative Officer
 - Will: Advisor
 - Joe: Advisor
 - Alex Ruthizer: Advisor